LiquidIce95/Quant_Data_Platform/services_streaming_lane/ib_connector/source/src/main/scala/Algorithms/readme.md

 There are **n! different sequences** in which the entities can fail:

-- First, any of the `n` entities may go offline.
+- First, at the beginning any of the `n` entities may go offline.
-- Then any of the remaining `n−1`.
+- Then any of the remaining `n−1` can go offline.
 - Then any of the remaining `n−2`, and so on.

 This creates a full permutation tree of size: